gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/ug-addon-dynamic-configuration.rst

 Introduction
 ============

-Dynamic configuration allows you to manage diferent values by environment along different project files.
+Dynamic configuration allows you to manage diferent configuration values by environment along different project files.

 Files available in configurations
 =================================